EventStore/documentation/docs/getting-started/concepts/README.md

 </div>

-The event log is an append-only sequence of events stored within the database.
-It is the ultimate source of truth, capturing every event appended to EventStoreDB.
+It is append-only.
+New events are added exclusively to the end of the log—never at the start or in the middle:

 <div style="display: flex; max-height: 200px;">